syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Paging.md

 {% endtabs %}

 ### Changing PageCount at run time while filtering
-You can change the SfDataPager.PageCount at runtime based on the records count in ‘OnDemandPaging’.
+You can change the [SfDataPager.PageCount](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataPager.SfDataPager~PageCount.html)  at runtime based on the records count in ‘on-demand paging’.
 Here, PageCount are modified by filtering the records in run time.

 {% tabs %}